nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/recommended-practices/part1.html.md

 ### User

 Variables attached to a specific user, which are used in all workspaces and which override workspace variables.
 For example, each user can be associated with their ARN.

+## Next

+Now that you're familiar with the outlines of the Terraform Enterprise workflow, it's time to assess your organization's provisioning practices.
+Continue on to [Part 2: Evaluating Your Current Provisioning Practices](./part2.html).